Michael de Leeuw

-Michael Jeroen Maarten Michiel de Leeuw (born 7 October 1986) is a Dutch professional footballer who plays as a forward for Eerste Divisie club Willem II.
+Michael Jeroen Maarten Michiel de Leeuw (born 7 October 1986) is a Dutch former professional footballer who played as a forward.

 Career

 Born in Goirle, De Leeuw began his career at amateur clubs DWC and RKTVV before joining the youth department of Willem II.
 He never broke through to the first team, and therefore chose to play for BV Veendam in the Dutch second division.

 Veendam

 De Leeuw was placed as a striker in his first year for Veendam, and he was an immediate success, scoring 25 goals in 36 league matches.
 At the end of the year, he won the topscorer award and the award for 'Talent of the Year', for the most talented player of the season.
 He was chased by several clubs in the Eredivisie and clubs abroad, but in the end chose to stay in Veendam.

 Groningen

 On 22 May 2012, FC Groningen announced that they had signed De Leeuw.
 He helped the club win the KNVB Cup in 2014–15 against defending champions PEC Zwolle.
 It was their first major trophy and they qualified for the UEFA Europa League.